typetools/commons-io/README-typetools.md

 To update to a newer version of the upstream library
 ----------------------------------------------------

+Create a branch and do work thre.

 At https://github.com/apache/commons-io/releases ,
 find the commit corresponding to a public release.

-Commons IO version 2.7 is commit 6efbccc88318d15c0f5fdcfa0b87e3dc980dca22
+Commons IO version 2.8 is commit fa59009aaabcf8671a8d741993ef355f42b95ccd

-On a branch, pull in that commit:
+Pull in that commit:
 ```
 git pull https://github.com/apache/commons-io <commitid>
 ```